 The world’s top stage for multilateralism

-As the top financial contributor to the United Nations, the United States pays about 22 percent of its operating costs and a quarter of its peacekeeping operations.
+As the top financial contributor to the United Nations, the United States pays about 22 percent of the world body’s operating costs and a quarter of its peacekeeping operations.
 Craft pledged to work dutifully to advance what she called the “noble mission” of the United Nations, “an institution that is fundamentally committed to the realization of human rights and human freedom around the world.”

 “Earlier this morning, I presented my credentials to Secretary-General Guterres, a man who is a very wise and visionary steward of this global body,” she said, reading aloud from a prepared statement.
 “I am so very grateful to him for his insightful leadership, and eagerly anticipate working with him to bring a freer, more prosperous world for all people.

-Trump’s notorious penchant for hiring and firing White House staffers and cabinet officials, often through his tweets, has led to frequent turnover and tumult in his administration.
-Craft signaled that she expects to have Trump’s continued backing.
+Trump’s penchant for hiring and firing Cabinet officials and aides, often through tweets, has led to frequent turnover and tumult in his administration.
+Craft signaled she expects to have Trump’s continued backing.

 “It is a profound personal honor to hold the President’s confidence, and this is a confidence I will seek to maintain and grow as I continue to convey the reinvigorated policies of this administration to the Security Council, and to the U.N. as a whole,” she said.

-Trump’s attacks on multilateralism and withdrawal from international organizations and treaties, including the Paris Agreement on climate change, the U.N.
-Human Rights Council, UNESCO and the Iranian nuclear deal, has compromised American leadership towards a number of important post-World War II institutions.
-Craft insisted she would step into that role.
+Trump’s attacks on multilateralism and withdrawal from international organizations and treaties, including the Paris Agreement on climate change, U.N.
+Human Rights Council, UNESCO and Iranian nuclear deal, has compromised American leadership towards post-World War II institutions.

 “I come to the United Nations not only as the President’s emissary, but also as the voice of America’s unwavering commitment to democracy, freedom, human rights, and, whenever possible, the peaceful resolution of conflicts,” she said.
 “In a world marked by humanitarian crises and geopolitical challenges, strong American leadership is absolutely critical, and I intend to provide it.”

-Nonetheless, she also emphasized that she would “defend America’s values and interests,” a phrase in keeping with Trump’s ‘America First’ foreign policy agenda.
-Aside from her post in Canada, where she was involved in negotiating trade deals, Craft was part of a U.S. delegation to the U.N. under then-U.S. President George W. Bush in 2007.
+Nonetheless, she said she would “defend America’s values and interests,” a phrase in keeping with Trump’s ‘America First’ foreign policy agenda.
+Aside from her post in Canada, where she helped negotiate trade deals, Craft was part of a U.S. delegation to the U.N. under then-U.S. President George W. Bush in 2007.

 “I will stand by our friends and allies,” she promised.
 “I will advocate for the poor and the weak.
 And I will never fail to work with those who genuinely wish to advance the cause of human dignity.”